HelixLauncher/Community-Guidelines/code-of-conduct.md

 important to understand that sometimes the combination of cultural differences and online interaction can lead to misunderstandings.

-Examples of positive behavours include, but are not limited to
+Examples of positive behaviors include, but are not limited to
 - Demonstrating kindness and consideration towards others
 - Being respectful of differing viewpoints, experiences, and opinions, unless they, directly or indirectly, harm a group of